Ace of Aces (1933 film): Plot

 When the United States enters World War I, Rocky Thorne has no interest in joining the military, but just wants to pursue his career as a sculptor.
 He is cynical about the purpose of the war and the enthusiasm of those who have enlisted, comparing them to lemmings that will swim until they drown themselves.
 But his fiancée, Nancy Adams, becomes a Red Cross nurse; she mocks his pacifism and accuses him of cowardice.
 To prove his bravery, he enlists and becomes a fighter pilot as part of the American Expeditionary Forces.
-Arriving at his assigned squadron, he is concerned about the people he is going to be shooting at; but his initial reluctance lasts only until he is shot at himself.
-Then he retaliates, shooting down his first enemy aircraft.
+Arriving at his assigned squadron, he is concerned about the people he is going to be shooting at.
+On his first mission, he gets behind a German fighter, but cannot bring himself to shoot.
+His opponent takes advantage of this and reverses the situation.
+When he is shot at, he loses his scruples and shoots his foe down.

-Rocky now renounces his past attitude and becomes completely committed to the war in the air, even taking individual flights against orders, to get more chances to shoot down Germans.
-In a few months he becomes the leading ace.
+Rocky now renounces his past attitude and becomes completely committed to the war in the air, even taking solo flights against orders, to get more chances to shoot down Germans.
+In a few months, he becomes a leading ace.
 Then, while on furlough in Paris, he runs into his former love, who is a nurse on the front lines.
 She has been impacted by her experiences and is torn by guilt.
-When Rocky says that he does not want to waste his valuable leave time on talking and demeans her moral attitude for not wanting to spend the night with him, she agrees to do it.
+When Rocky says that he does not want to waste his valuable leave time on talking and makes it clear he wants to spend the night with her, she reluctantly lets him.